canmom/canmom.github.io/fiction/undefinedbehaviour.md

 She watched me, forlorn.
 "I thought you'd..."

 "No, let me be clear, I'm going to take it.
 I'm going to take the job."
 I watched the tension leave her, and even the other woman looked a little relieved.
 "But please, tell me who I'm going to be working for.
 Like... who the hell pays real money to remake a forgotten fifteen-year-old RPG that's only played by autistic trans women in their forties?"
+Something of an ungenerous description, but... no, that is really about the sum of it.

 "I do." said Violet's friend, rather sternly.
 I stared at her.
 Trying to figure her out.
 She gulped down the rest of the tea I'd given her, which by then must have been lukewarm.
 "And that's exactly why, Ms. Indigo.
 I'll explain everything.
 Read this, sign it if there isn't a problem, the address is on there, we can sort out the details tomorrow."